shawngraham/cdh2020/content/en/week/5/mapping.md

 ```

-We're creating a box on the page called 'mapid' and setting it's width and height in pixels.
+We're creating a box on the page called 'mapid' and setting its width and height in pixels.
 Then our script creates a thing called 'mymap' and defines some particulars about it: the center of the map (here, Ottawa, Ontario), the zoom level, and the basemap layer.
 The final bit, `addTo(mymap);` does the work of putting all of that information on the map (using leaflet.js).

 6. Now we're going to need some data for our map.
 Our point data will be encoded in a format called 'geojson', which is a kind of list.
 If you have geographic data in a csv table, with latitude and longitude columns, you could use [this tool](http://www.convertcsv.com/csv-to-geojson.htm) to convert it to geojson.
 For now, our geojson has two points in it: